North Alabama Lions

-The North Alabama Lions are the athletic teams of the University of North Alabama, located in Florence, Alabama.
-The Lions are a member of the National Collegiate Athletic Association (NCAA) Division I and compete within the ASUN Conference.
+The North Alabama Lions are the athletic teams of the University of North Alabama (UNA), located in Florence, Alabama.
+The Lions are a member of the National Collegiate Athletic Association (NCAA) Division I and compete within the Atlantic Sun Conference (ASUN) for all sports except football, which plays in the United Athletic Conference (UAC).
 The university has a total of 14 varsity sports teams, six men's teams and eight women's teams.
-The fall of 2018 marked the Lions first year of their transition into Division I. They have a storied tradition in Division II and have earned numerous national titles competing in NCAA Division II's Gulf South Conference.

-Sports

-The UNA Athletic Department sponsors the following sports: